t-izbassar/rainy-day/README.md

  that I'm trying to follow.
 Listing them is important as they will help to understand the reasoning behind my decisions.

-## Technologies

-@todo #2 List used technologies as it might be helpful.
- List them after the code will reach the 0.1 release version.

 ## License